-The new expansion, Widow’s Walk, adds a new floor to the house to explore as well as 50 new haunting scenarios and 30 new cards.
+There’s also an expansion called Widow’s Walk, which adds a new floor to the house to explore as well as 50 new haunting scenarios and 30 new cards.
 It does require a copy of the original game to play.

-Betrayal at House on the Hill is $39.99 and the Widow’s Walk expansion is $19.99.
+Betrayal at House on the Hill is on sale for $37.96 (regularly $49.99) and the Widow’s Walk expansion is on sale for $20.24 (regularly $25).
 Not too shabby for a life of eternal terror.
 Your friends will be asking, “What was that scary game we played again?” long after All Hallows’ Eve is gone.

 MORE BAZAAR DEALS:

 - 24 ridiculous Halloween costumes you can buy online

 - ‘Fortnite’ costumes let you romp around as your favorite skins

 - Pornhub just released a very raunchy card game with Cyanide & Happiness

 The Daily Dot may receive a payment in connection with purchases of products or services featured in this article.
 Click here to learn more.